 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
-Our procedures included confirmation of securities owned as of October 31, 2023 by correspondence with the custodian and transfer agent.
+Our procedures included confirmation of securities owned as of October 31, 2023 by correspondence with the custodian, transfer agent and brokers; when replies were not received from brokers, we performed other auditing procedures.
 We believe that our audits provide a reasonable basis for our opinion.

-PricewaterhouseCoopers LLP Boston, Massachusetts December 12, 2023
+PricewaterhouseCoopers LLP Boston, Massachusetts December 6, 2023

-We have served as the auditor of one or more investment companies in the Putnam Investments family of funds since at least 1957.
+We have served as the auditor of one or more investment companies in the Putnam Investments family of mutual funds since at least 1957.
 We have not been able to determine the specific year we began serving as auditor.